kendlc/Project-2-Expense-Trackr-Client/README.md

 Expense Trackr is an application that helps you to organize your finances keeping track of all your expenses and incomes.

 ## Try it on
-You can access and use this application at: [Project 2 - Expense Trackr](https://expense-trackr0.netlify.app).
+You can access and use this application at: [Expense Trackr](https://expense-trackr0.netlify.app).

 ## Tech Stack
 * ReactJS